 - Fresh broccoli: You can use the florets and the broccoli stalks, so buy whatever looks freshest at the store with tightly packed crowns, firm stems and no yellow or brown spots.
 Use frozen broccoli florets or substitute with cauliflower for an equally satisfying and nutritious soup.

-- Vegetable Broth: Use my easy recipe for veggie broth to save money and control what goes into this main ingredient.
+- Vegetable Broth: Use my easy recipe for homemade veggie broth to save money and control what goes into this main ingredient.
 If you do buy pre-made broth, be sure to read the ingredient label.

 - Carrots, parsnips, celery: These basic ingredients are a great way to bulk up and thicken the soup.